Chronovyan/4everCode/docs/error_handling_system.md

 ### 3. Error Types

-The system supports various types of issues *ChronovyanError**: Standard errors and warnings.
+The system supports various types of issues:

+- **ChronovyanError**: Standard errors and warnings.
 - **ParadoxEvent**: Special errors related to temporal paradoxes.
 - **GlitchEvent**: Temporal glitches that may or may not need fixing.